 My Kid Is A Picky Eater, Will They Like Pork Loin In The Crock Pot

 All kids are different and for some kids, it takes a while to try new foods.
 Pork loin in the crockpot is lean and a soft meat dish though, which lends itself to kids liking this recipe.
-It easily can be sliced into bite-sized pieces, or shredded which makes it fairly easy to chew for even toddlers and preschoolers.

-You can also take leftovers and shred with some bbq sauce for an easy quick sandwich for kids (or you know, the whole family!), and it’s also great with roasted or mashed potatoes.
+You can also take leftovers and shred with some bbq sauce for an easy quick sandwich for kids (or you know, the whole family!), and it’s also great with roasted potato wedges or mashed potatoes.

-Make My Favorite Gravy Recipe With The Drippings!: How To Make A Simple Pork Gravy In 10 Minutes (Or Less)
+Make my favorite gravy recipe with the drippings!: How To Make A Simple Pork Gravy In 10 Minutes (Or Less)

 How Long To Cook Pork Loin In The Crock Pot